oslabs-beta/tkyo-drift/tkyo-drift/README.md

 - "Did a model update change how we paraphrase?"
 - "Are the kids using newfangled words that don’t make any sense?"

-Just keep in mind that this tool doesn't tell you why you are drifting, only that you are, by how much, where, when, and in what direction.
+Just keep in mind that this tool doesn't tell you why you are drifting, only that you are, by how much, where, and when.

 ## Table of Contents